-Transporting 140,000 servings of sweet, succulent fruit across the South East is a big job and Northgate have identified the best Euro 6 certified vehicles for the task that will also beat the congestion charge.
+Transporting 140,000 servings of sweet, succulent fruit across the South East is a big job and here at Northgate, we have identified the best Euro 6 certified vehicles for the task that will also beat the congestion charge.

-As a small, environmentally-friendly van, the Peugeot Partner L1 850 Professional will be the perfect vehicle to transport Wimbledon’s punnets.
+As a small, environmentally-friendly van, the Peugeot Partner L1 850 Professional will be the perfect vehicle small van to transport Wimbledon’s punnets.

 Economical at CO2 emissions of 112g/km and an excellent 65.7 MPG, the Peugeot Partner is a small and nippy solution for driving the city.

-The Volkswagon Transporter T28 Startline is one of Northgate’s most popular vehicles and its payload of 918kg will ensure only 31 vans are required to transport the berries during the fortnight.
+The Volkswagen Transporter T28 Startlineis one of Northgate’s most popular vehicles and payload of 918kg for this medium van will ensure only 31 vans are required to transport the berries during the fortnight.

-With a load width and height of 1700mm and 1635mm respectively, the fruit can be loaded and unloaded with ease.
+With a load width and height of 1700mm and 1635mm respectively, the fruit can be loaded and unloaded from the Volkswagen Transporter with ease.
 Due to its greater size, MPG is lower than that of the Peugeot Partner, but still at a respectable 47.1 and with CO2 emissions of 156 g/km.

 With features such as Bluetooth connectivity, USB connection and DAB radio, the delivery person can keep up to date with Wimbledon as they carry out their important strawberry duties.

-The Ford Transit L3H3 350 can transport the huge amount of strawberries to Wimbledon in only 25 vehicles due to its payload of 1146kg and combined with its large loading spaces, it is the perfect solution for moving bulky goods.
+The Ford Transit L3H3 350 is the perfect large van for transporting the huge amount of strawberries to Wimbledon.
+This can be done in only 25 vehicles too, due to its payload of 1146kg and combined with its large loading spaces, it is the perfect solution for moving bulky goods.

-The Transit has CO2 emissions of 185-187 g/km and combined MPG of 39.2-39.8, it is exempt from the London congestion charge due to its Euro 6 certification, despite its size.
+The Ford Transit 350 also has CO2 emissions of 185-187 g/km and combined MPG of 39.2-39.8, meaning it is exempt from the London congestion charge due to its Euro 6 certification, despite its size.

 Are you transporting something unusual?

-Check out our blog for tips on choosing the right vehicle for your business:
+Then we urge you to check out this blog post on choosing the right vehicle for your business.